webkom/vote/README.md

 We have a list of every occasion vote has been used.
 If you or your organization use vote for your event we would love if you made a PR where you append your event to the list.

 The list is located at `./usage.yml`.
 Just create a new entry at the bottom.
+Then run `yarn lint` to see if your YAML is correct.

 ---